Sports events around the world hit by coronavirus pandemic

 * The Swedish Ice Hockey Association ended the 2019-20 season with no playoffs, no champions, no promotion and no relegation.

+* The Kontinental Hockey League (KHL) has declared a week-long break to create a new format for the second round of its playoffs involving six Russian teams.

-* Barys Nur-Sultan (Kazakhstan) and Jokerit Helsinki (Finland) have both withdrawn from the Kontinental Hockey League playoffs.
+Two non-Russian teams — Barys Nur-Sultan (Kazakhstan) and Jokerit Helsinki (Finland) — had withdrawn on government advice to fight the coronavirus in their countries.

 * The International Judo Federation cancelled all Olympic qualification events until the end of April.